jenkinsci/pipeline-plugin/TUTORIAL.md

 }
 ```

-Note that while it can contain helper functions, the only code at top level is a Groovy `Closure`, which is the return value of the script, and thus of the main script’s `load` step.
+**Note**: While it can contain helper functions, the only code at top level is a Groovy `Closure`, which is the return value of the script, and thus of the main script’s `load` step.

 The helper script can alternately define functions and return `this`, in which case the result of the `load` step can be used to invoke those functions like object methods.
 An older version of the [Docker demo](demo/README.md) showed this technique in practice: